Dre Campbell Farm

 8. Oil and Soy Sauce Trap

-For this bait recipe, mix soy sauce and some vegetable oil (in a 50:50 ratio) in a container that has a lid with holes in it.
+For this bait and trap recipe, mix soy sauce and some vegetable oil (in a 50:50 ratio) in a container that has a lid with holes in it.
 Next, bury it in the ground, making sure the lid is level with the soil level.

 Pincher bugs weirdly love the smell of soy sauce and will crawl in to get it.
 However, the oil will prevent them from crawling back out.
 They will die soon after.